 Defining Cloud-Based Access Control in Practice

 Cloud-based access control systems centralise management, configuration, and data storage on remote servers.
 These servers are typically operated by the system manufacturer or a specialised cloud provider.
+Users can control access permissions, monitor activity, and manage credentials through a web interface or mobile application.

 In practice, this means: